Gold (2018 film): Development

-The official announcement of the film was made in October 2016 by its lead actor Akshay Kumar.
+Gold was officially announced in October 2016 by Akshay Kumar, who was confirmed to play the leading role in a film written and directed by Reema Kagti and produced by Ritesh Sidhwani and Farhan Akhtar under Excel Entertainment, marking his maiden collaboration with Kagti, Sidhwani and Akhtar; Kumar was originally approached to star in Akhtar's 2006 remake of his father's 1978 film Don, but it did not materialize.

-The Arjuna Award winner and former Indian national hockey team captain, Sandeep Singh, was signed to train the actors to improve their hockey skills.
-According to Reema Kagti, "It’s a fictional take on what happened.
+Arjuna Award winner and former Indian national hockey team captain Sandeep Singh was signed to train the actors to improve their hockey skills.
+According to Kagti, the film is "a fictional take on what happened.
 Also, it is not just the golden victory in 1948 we will be looking at, but it will encompass 12 crucial years in India’s history."
+Akhtar was originally considered to play a supporting part in the film, but declined.

 Filming

-The Principal photography of the film began on 1 July 2017 in Bradford, England.
+Principal photography began on 1 July 2017 in Bradford, England.
 The shooting of the film was carried out in Yorkshire at Bradford, Doncaster and Rotherham.
-After finishing the England schedule, the production team of Gold moved to Punjab in September 2017 for its second schedule in which shooting was done in Amritsar and Patiala.
-Some parts of the movie were also shot in New Egerton Woolen Mills, Dhariwal a town in Punjab.
+After finishing the England schedule, production moved to Punjab in September 2017 for the second schedule in which shooting was conducted in Amritsar and Patiala.
+Some parts of the film were also shot in New Egerton Woolen Mills, Dhariwal a town in Punjab.
 The reason was the British infrastructure in the long established mill which resembled the post independence era.
 The final schedule of the film was completed in Mumbai in December 2017.
-On 10 December 2017, Akshay Kumar announced that the filming process of Gold had been completed.
+On 10 December 2017, Kumar announced that filming had been completed.